-Olaratumab (Lartruvo) with doxorubicin is available on the NHS.
+Olaratumab (Lartruvo) with doxorubicin is available through the Cancer Drugs Fund.
 It is a possible treatment for advanced soft tissue sarcoma in adults who:

 - have not had systemic chemotherapy before (that is, by injection or by mouth) and